IndrajeetPatil/statsExpressions/cran-comments.md

 0 errors | 0 warnings | 0 note

-  - Fixes failing tests due to `{effectsize}` package update.
+  - Fixes failing tests due to `{insight}` package update.

 ## revdepcheck results

-We checked 1 reverse dependency (`{ggstatsplot}`), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 0 new problems

- * We failed to check 0 packages
+One reverse dependency (`{ggstatsplot}`) is adversely affected.
+I am the maintainer of this package and will be submitting an updated version to CRAN as soon as `{statsExpressions}` update makes it to CRAN.